chef-partners/arm-templates/arm-node-training/README.md

 | chefValidatorKey  | Base64 encoded string for the validation key                                                    |               |                |
 | chefRunlist       | Runlist to be applied to the machine                                                            |               |                |
 | sequence          | Helps to create uniquely named resources in the group, required for multiple machine generation | 1             | 2              |

+#### vmName

+The sequence number is appended to the end of the vmName.
+This is so that the resources that are created are unique.
+So if the `vmName` is specified as `acme-node` then it will be expanded to `acme-node-2` assuming that `sequence` is 2, as in the example value in the table above.

 #### vmPlatform